1. Experienced advisers

 11. Public communications

-Concerns over “œgun-jumping, ” particularly with high-profile technology companies, continue to be a critical focus of the SEC.
+Concerns over “gun-jumping,” particularly with high-profile technology companies, continue to be a critical focus of the SEC.
 Discuss with counsel the rules that will govern your public communications during the IPO process.
 Standardize public communications to establish a track record and develop consistent processes for external communications, including review of press releases by outside counsel and fact-checking all of your public statements before they go out.
 Beware of media interviews and public appearances in which a potential IPO is discussed – not just by management but by directors and insider stockholders as well, particularly where you do not control the timing of publication.
 CEO comments to business publications during the IPO process (or even closely before) is one of the most likely areas for potential gun-jumping.

 12. Management team

 Build out your senior management team, as necessary, to operate as a public company.
 Also consider key hires in areas such as financial reporting and investor relations.
 Run background checks on new significant hires to avoid surprises during the IPO process.
-Consider whether newer members of the team, particular those executives who will be interfacing with public investors, have been with the company for a sufficient amount of time to truly understand business trends and convey the company’s story and delivery financial results to investors.
+Consider whether newer members of the team, particularly those executives who will be interfacing with public investors, have been with the company for a sufficient amount of time to truly understand business trends and convey the company’s story and deliver financial results to investors.
 For certain non-US companies in particular, hiring a US-based chief financial officer with experience on Wall Street can be important when looking to list in the United States.

 13. Board and committees

 Reassess the composition of your board of directors and board committees to identify any changes necessary to satisfy applicable exchange listing and SEC requirements.
 Seek out directors with diverse backgrounds and skills who can help you build a public company and contribute in a meaningful way to the company’s culture, as well as support and challenge the management team.
-We believe strongly that diversity, including gender, ethnic, sexual orientation and neuro-diversity, creates a stronger board and a healthier company.
+We believe strongly that diversity, including gender, ethnicity, sexual orientation and neuro-diversity, creates a stronger board and a healthier company.
 Understand the requirements for independent directors and the transition rules that will apply after your IPO.
 Recruiting capable directors can take time, so start early.

 14. Corporate governance

-15. Executive compensation
+15. Executive and equity compensation

 16. Internal controls and SOX compliance

-Discuss with your advisors any “œmaterial weaknesses ” or “œsignificant deficiencies ” in your internal financial controls and understand their impact on your SEC review.
+Discuss with your advisors any “material weaknesses” or “significant deficiencies” in your internal financial controls and understand their impact on your SEC review.
 Be prepared to discuss these forthrightly with your investment bankers and their counsel, and to disclose them publicly.
 Even if there have been resource constraints or other problems in the past, investors want to see that you have a plan of remediation and path to strengthening your financial controls in the future.
 Similarly, understand the transition period over which you will need to become compliant with the internal controls testing required by Section 404 of the Sarbanes-Oxley Act.
 Consider engaging an accounting consultancy firm now to assist with such compliance.

 17. Cybersecurity and data privacy

 Cybersecurity and data privacy have become an area of increased focus both for the SEC and investment banks.
-The SEC recently provided guidance on specific cybersecurity-related disclosure obligations, stressing the importance of maintaining comprehensive policies and procedures related to cybersecurity matters and highlighting the responsibility of boards for oversight on cybersecurity risk.
+The SEC recently adopted new rules on cybersecurity-related disclosure obligations, stressing the importance of maintaining comprehensive policies and procedures related to cybersecurity matters and highlighting the responsibility of boards for oversight on cybersecurity risk.
 At the same time, a flurry of high-profile data breaches and the passage of comprehensive laws related to data privacy, protection and security in a number of jurisdictions have lowered investment banks’ risk thresholds and increased their due diligence processes around cyber/data/privacy issues.
 In light of this increased scrutiny, consult with counsel early in the process to ensure that you have policies and procedures in place that are appropriate for your company’s scale and stage of development, as well as the nature of the data assets that you hold and the jurisdictions in which you operate.
-To the extent that you hold or receive sensitive data (e.g., personally identifiable information or personal health information) and are subject to laws or regulations governing the use of such data (e.g., HIPAA), extra care should be taken in this regard.
+To the extent that you hold or receive sensitive data (e.g., personally identifiable information or personal health information) and are subject to laws or regulations governing the use of such data (e.g., HIPAA, GDPR, CCPA), extra care should be taken in this regard.
 Also be prepared to discuss any cyber or data security breaches with the investment banks and their counsel, including any completed and planned remediation measures, and understand that all such matters may require disclosure in your registration statement.

 18. Auditors

-Ensure that your audit firm is properly “œindependent ” from your company under PCAOB and SEC rules.
+Ensure that your audit firm is properly “independent” from your company under PCAOB and SEC rules.
 Do not hire employees of your audit firm without first understanding whether that may compromise the firm’s independence.
 Understand what relationships there may be between your auditors and your officers and directors, including whether the firm has provided any tax services to your officers.

 19. Selecting a stock exchange